risk-first/website/Boundary-Risk.md

 ## In Software Development

 In software development, although we might face [Boundary Risk](Boundary-Risk) choosing staff or offices, most of the everyday dependency commitments we have to make are around _abstractions_.
-Let's look at a software example now.

 As discussed in [Software Dependency Risk](Software-Dependency-Risk), if we are going to use a software tool as a dependency, we have to accept the complexity of its [protocols](Communication-Risk#protocols).
 You have to use its protocol: it won't come to you.